zachmccabe/beijing/docs/bts_style_guide.md

 ## Mostly AP style?

 Both the ebook and the mini site default to the **AP Style Guide** for spelling and punctuation.
-Yes, I _do_ know that it is obtuse at times.
+Yes, I do know that AP is obtuse at times.
 That's why I break some rules:

 * **Chinese** names and places always use pinyin romanization/transcription.
-Also see: [Chinese,](https://www.zachmccabe.com/beijing/bts_style_guide.html#chinese) below.
+See: [Chinese,](https://www.zachmccabe.com/beijing/bts_style_guide.html#chinese) below.
 * **Dates** are formatted as: MON DD YYYY.
-E.g., see "Updated: {% include print_update.html %}" at the top of this page.
 * **Dialogue** is formatted using italics and double quotes, e.g. _"Hello world,"_ she said.
 Also see: [Chunkify,](https://www.zachmccabe.com/beijing/bts_style_guide.html#chunkify) below.
 * **Ellipses** are used as a narrative device – not just to truncate quotes.
 Because this is not a newspaper…
 * **Numbers** are never spelled out.
 Line-length is short, each character counts.
 Names might be an exception.